Badami Shivalaya: Malegitti Shivalaya

 Malegitti Shivalaya, an excellent example of early Dravida architecture.

 The Malegitti temple (c.
 625–675 CE) is on the top of a huge boulder to the north of the Badami town.
-It the earliest surviving and best preserved example of the Dravida style in Early Chalukya architecture in Badami.
-It consists of a sanctum that opens into a gudha-mandapa supported by four pillars.
-Walls of sanctuary and mandapa have a curved course and a central recessed portion, divided into panels, with reliefs of musicians, dancers and warriors.
+It is the earliest surviving and best-preserved example of the Dravida style in Early Chalukya architecture in Badami.
+It consists of a sanctum that opens into a gudha-mandapa supported by four pillars. the walls of the sanctuary and the mandapa have a curved course and a central recessed portion, divided into panels, with reliefs of musicians, dancers and warriors.
 Though a small Shiva temple, it includes both Shaivism and Vaishnavism artwork with equal prominence.

 The mandapa walls have three projections on the north and south, among which the middle one accommodates panels portraying Shiva (south) and Vishnu (north).
 Each god is accompanied by a pair of attendants.
 The mandapa walls, beside the porch, have a corner pilastered projection and a single niche containing a dvarapala.
 The mandapa walls have a jali window (perforated stone window to let light in).
 The base of the temple sits on a northern style kapotabandha, not a Dravida style jagati.
 Above this level, the temple is Dravida architecture set with a square floor plan.

 The sanctum and the mandapa walls are overhung by continuous kapota eaves on a frieze of ganas.
 Two recessed moldings support a parapet, with a set of corner kutas and central shalas over the mandapa walls.
 A shikara superstructure rises above the sanctum, featuring two talas (storeys).
 These talas and architecture of the vimana is Dravida in contrast to the temples near the lake that include the Nagara architecture.
 The vimana is divided into bhadra and karnas with recesses between them.
 The stupi (kalasa) has been lost to history.

 The mandapa interior has a central east-west aisle, defined by raised floor strips linking the free-standing and engaged columns.
 Two additional columns define a small bay in front of the sanctuary doorway.
 Transverse beams carried on open-mouthed makara brackets carry the raised and horizontal roof slabs, with Vishnu on flying Garuda carved onto the central bay.
 The sanctuary doorway is framed by jambs, including those with serpent bodies culminating in a flying Garuda over the lintel, with male and female figures beneath at either side.
 A linga on a pedestal, perhaps replacing a sculpted icon, is seen within the sanctum, according to George Michell.
 Other intricately carved artwork include those of Brahma, Surya, Ganesha, Durga, Trivikrama, Narasimha, Kartikeya, Ganga, Bhuvaraha, Umasahita, Vinadhara and Tandavesvara Shiva.